 A poll among specialists in 2009 indicated that the incidence of bacterial spot (Xanthomonas) and gummosis (Botryosphaeria) can increase after a hail storm.
 But then, any fungi that colonize wood are aided by any injury.
 Bacterial canker (Pseudomonas syringae) infections are probably not a concern at time of fruit ripening.
 It is a more cool weather disease than a hot summer disease like bacterial spot.

 So should you apply a fungicide after a hail storm?
 I think so.
 There is just too much at stake to take a chance.
 The long-term health of your trees is at stake.
 So here are my thoughts: The absolutely best way to deal with that issue is to apply a fungicide PRIOR to hail.
 That would eliminate spores and mycelium that CAN cause problems at the time.
 That of course is not a realistic approach as we do not know for sure in advance where and when hail is going to hit.
 The next best thing is to apply a fungicide as soon as possible after hail.
-Captan and Pristine have activity in reducing fungal gummosis, but they both do not have after-infection activity.
-Thus I recommend to apply Topsin-M or a similar product which has after- infection activity against the Gummosis fungus, at the high rate in combination with either Sulfur, Captan or Pristine (Sulfur, if there is no fruit to protect; Pristine, if you are close to harvest and inking is a concern; Captan, in all other cases).
-If the orchard has no history of gummosis, there is no need to spray anything because where there is no fungus, there is no infection.
+You will need to apply something with systemic, after-infection activity.
+Thus I recommend to apply Tilt and/or Topsin-M against fungal infection at the high rate in combination with 8 to 10 lbs of Sulfur or a medium rate of captan.
 As mentioned before, hail during cool weather (spring time) may increase bacterial canker in areas that already have bacterial canker problems.
-In those cases, I recommend to add Mycoshield or a similar product.
-It can be tank mixed with Topsin-M.
+In those cases, I recommend to add oxytetracycline (Mycoshield).
+It can be tank mixed with Topsin-M and Tilt.